 Can board in a safe and controlled manner.

 A free, simple assessment will be conducted by a participating bus operator.
 In South Yorkshire, Arriva, First South Yorkshire and Stagecoach have all signed up to the scheme and offer assessments and issue permits.
 Anyone wishing to apply for a permit needs to contact them direct.
+Customers who only use tram services must still hold a permit and so will still be required to contact a participating bus operator to obtain the scooter permit.

 Please call the numbers below for more details.